 A huge topic on fitness and personal training exams, especially the ACSM CPT exam, is concentric and eccentric contractions.
 Muscle contractions are defined by the changes in the length of the muscle during contraction.
 It is necessary that you understand this topic.
 Let’s get started!

 Concentric: Contracting the muscle while it is shortening.

 Eccentric: Contracting the muscle while it is lengthening.

 The exam most commonly uses this topic in the form of an uphill/downhill running question.
 It may be written something like: “When running uphill, which muscle is concentrically contracting?”
-Let’s review the steps necessary to work through any question like this.
+Let’s review the steps necessary to work through any questions like this.

 1. Identify what major muscles are used in uphill running.
 Picture yourself running up a hill.
 You’d lift one leg and bend that same knee.
 When you put your foot down and push off on the ground, you straighten your leg and knee.